All residents in Spain have access to the free public Spanish healthcare system, although private insurance may be necessary in certain situations.

 To see any other specialist practitioners, however, you must be referred by your GP.
 More is explained in our guide for visiting doctors and specialists in Spain.

 Your TSI health card proves that you have health insurance in Spain.
 Present it whenever you use a public health service or purchase a prescription from a pharmacy.

 Private health insurance in Spain

-This is an important factor to consider when weighing up the private care avenue, particularly if you have a medical history which suggests you will require regular treatment.
-If this is the case, then cutting down on waiting times may be a priority for you.
+This is an important factor to consider when weighing up the private care avenue; it’s particularly the case if you will require regular treatment.
+If this is the case, cutting down on waiting times may be a priority for you.

-A private health insurance plan can also enable you to select a doctor with a strong grasp of English, which may be of particular importance to those who expect to be in regular contact with their GP.
+A private health insurance plan enables you to select a doctor with a strong grasp of English; this can be of particular importance to those who expect to be in regular contact with their GP.

 Some of the largest private health insurance companies in Spain include:

 Health insurance contributions and reimbursements

 Spain’s healthcare system is funded by contributions to the country’s General Social Security Fund, known as Tesorería General de la Seguridad Social (TGSS).